 There are plenty of reasons that you’ll want to remove both fake positive and negative reviews to protect your business, especially given how prolific they are becoming.

 Let’s take a look at some eye-opening statistics that are sure to convince even the skeptics to take fake reviews seriously.

 74% of consumers have read a fake review in the last year, though they’re not always easy to spot

-According to BrightLocal research, 74% of consumers have read a fake review in the last year.
-Among 18-34-year-old consumers, the proportion is even higher, with 89% saying they’ve seen fake reviews (more on that shortly).
-Interestingly, this number has declined over the last 12 months as the proportion of consumers reading a fake review peaked at 79% in 2017.
+According to BrightLocal research, 82% of consumers have read a fake review in the last year.
+Among 18-34-year-old consumers, the proportion is even higher, with 92% saying they’ve seen fake reviews online (more on that shortly).

 The extent to which fake reviews have infiltrated this area of reputation management threatens the trustworthiness of reviews as a whole – should consumers be exposed to an increasing number of fake reviews, it’s perfectly feasible that we’ll soon begin to see confidence in peer-to-peer recommendations being eroded.